Purpose of GADER

 - If a faculty member does not earn any GADER for three consecutive years, the faculty member will need to complete the GCC Introduction to Online Teaching and Learning (IOTL) course in order to re-establish DE instructor eligibility at GCC.

-- If a faculty member would like to pursue a professional development opportunity which is not on the GADER Approved List, and which she or he believes should count as GADER, please send the name, date, hours, a brief description of what the training consists of, and a rationale about why the training meets the requirements for GADER, to the DE Faculty Development Coordinator (email@example.com).
-If a faculty member would like advance approval, submit this information one week in advance of the professional development opportunity, during the fall and spring sessions, with the subject line “Alternative GADER Request” for a prompt response.
+- If a faculty member would like to pursue a professional development opportunity which is not on the GADER Approved List, and which she or he believes should count as GADER, please use the GADER Individually Planned Activity Form.
+For prior approval of the activity, send the name, date, hours, a brief description of what the training consists of, and a rationale about why the training meets the requirements for GADER, to the DE Faculty Development Coordinator (email@example.com) a minimum of one week in advance of the professional development opportunity, during the fall and spring sessions only, with the subject line “Alternative GADER Request” for a prompt response.
 If the professional development opportunity clearly fits the GADER guidelines, it may be approved by a minimum of two members of the committee.
 Otherwise, it needs to be brought to the entire committee, and be approved by a majority vote.
 This may take place virtually, including over email.
 The committee will make every attempt to get back to the faculty member in advance of the professional development opportunity.

 GADER Approved List